 What is Permanent Makeup?

 Permanent makeup can be considered a superficial tattoo since the pigment is not inserted as deeply into the skin as with a regular tattoo.
-It typically lasts from a year to three years, as Cosmopolitan explains.
+It typically lasts from a year to three years.

 What are some common types of permanent cosmetics?